SudarshanBro/recipe-sharing-app/README.md

 Web Kitchen is a modern recipe-sharing platform built with **React**, **Tailwind CSS**, and **React Router**.
 It allows users to explore featured recipes, sign up, log in, and share their culinary creations with the community.

+I have tried new things here, like rendering icons as a component from Lucid React, Using dynamic links of photos from unsplash rather than using photos itself.
+This might be the best try to make code more component based and lower in size.

 ## Features

 - **User Authentication**: Sign up, log in, and protect routes using a custom `ProtectedRoute` component.